vtex-apps/product-comparison/docs/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->
 <!-- DOCS-IGNORE:end -->

-The Product Comparison app compares specifications of pre-selected SKUs, allowing store users to better understand their needs when shopping.
+The Product Comparison app compares specifications of pre-selected SKUs, allowing customers to better understand their needs when shopping.

-The app exports several blocks, which you can leverage in order to display a Product Comparison drawer on the search results page and a new Product Comparison page in your store.
+The app exports several blocks, which you can leverage to display a Product Comparison drawer on your store's search results page and a new Product Comparison page.

 ![Comparison drawer](https://user-images.githubusercontent.com/2637457/90900569-43a41a00-e3e7-11ea-9aa9-9a12bbec8c5e.png)

 *Product Comparison drawer on the store's search results page*

 ![image](https://user-images.githubusercontent.com/2637457/90900828-a1386680-e3e7-11ea-96d1-e9ba2022aa7d.png)

 *Product Comparison page*

 ## Configuration